Knee Replacement Surgery

 Preparing the Patella

-The undersurface of the kneecap is removed.
+The undersurface of the kneecap may then be removed using a saw.

 Frontal View of Prepared Knee Bones